datalad-handbook/book/docs/usecases/encrypted_annex.rst

 Before we start: GnuPG
 ----------------------

-DataLad relies on :term:`git-annex` to manage large file content, and git-annex relies on `GnuPG <https://gnupg.org/>`__ to manage encryption via *public-key cryptography*.
+DataLad relies on :term:`git-annex` to manage large file content, and git-annex relies in part on `GnuPG <https://gnupg.org/>`__ to manage encryption via *public-key cryptography*.
 `Public key cryptography <https://en.wikipedia.org/wiki/Public-key_cryptography>`_ relies on key pairs for encryption and decryption.
 To proceed with the next steps, you will need at least one pair of GPG keys, one *private* (used for decryption) and one *public* (used for